You can find your customs forms and our page of guidelines by logging onto your My Orders section.

 The passport details uploaded would need to be from the person whose baggage is being shipped - who actually owns the items.

-We would also advise making sure that the person who owns the baggage's name is on either the collection or delivery address information.
+We would also advise making sure that the person who owns the baggage's name is on the delivery address information as the receiver and person named in customs documents should match, even if someone else will sign for the delivery on your behalf.

 Prior to itemising your contents, please ensure you are reading our Prohibited items list linked here.